-Hopefully you’ve already sorted out what you’re giving up or taking up for Lent (here are some ideas) and you’ve decided what to do about the whole Sunday thing (read more about that from me here and from Daniel Bearman Stewart here), but maybe now you’re looking for a way to engage with Lent daily in a meaningful and productive way.
+Hopefully you’ve already sorted out what you’re giving up or taking up for Lent (here are some ideas) and you’ve decided what to do about the whole Sunday thing (read more about that from me here), but maybe now you’re looking for a way to engage with Lent daily in a meaningful and productive way.

 I’ve got a couple of last-minute, easily downloadable Lent resources for you.

-Download it, print it out at home, and use the pages to to have an intentional, prayerful Lent.
+Download it, print it out at home, and use the pages to have an intentional, prayerful Lent this year.

-A perfect compliment to the Blessed is She Journal, is the Lenten Magnificat Companion 2015 iOS App.
+A perfect compliment to the CAY Lent Challenge, is the Lenten Magnificat Companion 2023 App.

 The Lenten Companion App is designed to help you live all the graces of Lent.Presented in a day-by-day format, the Lenten Companion App contains: